Marlon Brando (1924-2004)

 Timothy Gahan Brando in 1994

 The last decades of Brando's life were clouded by serious health problems and family tragedy.
-In May 1990, son Christian shot and killed the boyfriend of Brando's daughter, Cheyenne, in the family home at Beverley Hills.
+In May 1990, his son Christian shot and killed the boyfriend of Brando's daughter, Cheyenne, in the family home at Beverly Hills.
 The 31-year old Christian received a 10-year sentence after pleading guilty to voluntary manslaughter and served 5 years.
 But the trial caused an even deeper family tragedy.
 Marlon's daughter, Cheyenne committed suicide by hanging herself in 1995.

 By this time Brando's years of personal indulgence had caught up with him.
 He weighed well over 300lbs and during the last years of his life he appeared in public less and less.
 For several years he suffered from advanced diabetes and pulmonary fibrosis (damage to the tissue inside the lungs).
 Shortly before his death he was told that the only way to prolong his life was to allow oxygen tubes to be inserted into his lungs.
 He refused permission.